 Long-term benefit claimants should have to look for work, Starmer says

-Prime Minister says looking for work should be ‘basic proposition’ for claiming benefits and that support will be offered to help people find jobs
+Prime Minister says looking for work should be a ‘basic proposition’ for claiming benefits and that support will be offered to help people find jobs.

 Your support helps us to tell the story